 In this work, we have studied how protonated biotin and isolobal analogs oxybiotin, C-biotin and N-biotin fragments in CID simulations.
-Experiments are available only for biotin and simulations shown a good agreement, being able to elucidate the different fragmentation mechanisms.
-The isolobal analogs seem to react in a similar way, in particular for characteristic peaks.
-Even when the mechanisms involve the isolobal analog part, often the final result is the same, because of the variety of possible mechanisms.
-The few differences in reactivity which are reflected in a difference in fragmentation ion products (and thus in MS/MS signal) concern reaction pathways with low abundance and which are not fingerprint peaks.
+Experiments are available only for biotin and simulations have shown a good agreement, being able to elucidate the different fragmentation mechanisms.
+The isolobal analogs seem to react in a similar way, in particular for the characteristic peaks.
+Even when the mechanisms involve the isolobal analog part, the final fragmentation products are often the same, because of the variety of possible mechanisms.
+The few differences in reactivity which induce a difference in fragmentation ion products (and thus in the MS/MS signal) concern reaction pathways with low abundance and which are not fingerprint peaks.
+Unfortunately, there are no experiments on isolobal analogs, and likely this work will stimulate new experimental and theoretical studies: the former to verify how MS/MS spectra are modified by isolobal substitution, the latter to determine with advanced electronic structure calculations the potential energy surfaces starting from what suggested by trajectory simulations.